At Gaba we know that our Instructors choose to live in Japan for many different reasons. To this end, we offer independence.

 Weekends and holidays – all day (all lesson slots)

 Lifestyles in Detail

-Sarah has been in Japan for about 6 months and is here on a working holiday.
-Gaba is her main source of income for funding her travel/activities.
+Sara has been in Japan for about 6 months and is here on a Gaba sponsored visa.
+Gaba is her sole source of income.

 Lives in a share house in central Tokyo with a mix of expat and Japanese housemates.